cs1952B-main/lab-3/README.md

 1) src -> data -> applicant contains the Applicant data class as well as Applicant specific helper classes that essentially serve as containers for different types of information included in the Applicant profile

-2) src -> data -> employer contains the Employer data class as well as Employer specific helper classes that serve as contains for different types of information included in the Employer profile/job posting
+2) src -> data -> position contains the Position data class as well as Position specific helper classes that serve as contains for different types of information included in the posting for that Position

-3) src -> data -> helper_classes.py contains helper classes used by both the Applicant and Employer classes like Application or Company
+3) src -> data -> helper_classes.py contains helper classes used by both the Applicant and Position classes like Application or Company

 ## Processing Files